MicrosoftDocs/azure-devops-docs/docs/work/reference/witadmin/witadmin-import-export-process-configuration.md

 ---
-title: Import and export process configuration | Team Services & TFS
+title: Import and export process configuration | VSTS & TFS
 description: Customize the process configuration to modify the display of the Agile planning tool pages that you view through the web portal for VSTS or Team Foundation Server (TFS) ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit